acelerationist/BCH-Africa-StartUP-Competition/README.md

 <h2>Stakeholders</h2>
 Djibril W. Wachiye aka acelerationist
-<p align="right">Djibril has worked with micro-enterprises in Kenya intermittently for two years.
+<p align="center">Djibril has worked with micro-enterprises in Kenya intermittently for two years.
 He has worked as a microenterprise Consultant, training over 48 enterprises in East Africa, resulting in the successful creation and development of multiple start-ups and exponential growth of existing businesses.
 Through this, he has gained strong knowledge in idea development, testing and taking ideas to the market place.
 He holds a Bachelor of Business Management degree in Banking and Finance, and is currently writing his thesis for the award of M.A in Public Policy and Administration.
 He has a huge interest in entrepreneurship, digital economy, youth and international development.</p>

 <h2>Resources Required</h2>